Museums in Amsterdam

 WONDR is the home of the coolest Instagram photos.
 WONDR Amsterdam is an artistic playground of 1200m² with fifteen interactive installation spaces.
 Have some fun in the world of WONDR!

-Things to do in Amsterdam with kids
+To-do’s in Amsterdam with kids

 Ripley’s believe it or not